Back to News

 アニマルポータル上で可視化された上高地ニホンジカの GPS 軌跡(2025年8月1日〜8月15日)

-GPS tracks of a tracked individual (ID 2409010, "Kamikochi Female Deer") visualized on Animal Portal.
+GPS track of a tracked individual (ID 2409010, “Kamikochi Female Deer”) visualized on Animal Portal.
 Location data is continuously plotted within the forested area at elevations of 1,500–1,600 m.

 Survey Overview

-This study was conducted by our company in collaboration with the Kamikochi Branch of the Nature Park Foundation (contact: Mr. Sohei Katori) and Professor Shigeyuki Izumiyama of Shinshu University.Continuous tracking of the Japanese deer’s location via Animal Portal, using a LoggLaw G2C unit, revealed that contrary to the previously held assumption that “deer move to high-altitude areas only in summer and descend to lower elevations in winter,” the animal remained in the Kamikochi forest zone at elevations exceeding 1,600 m throughout the winter.
+This study was conducted by our company in collaboration with the Kamikochi Branch of the Nature Parks Foundation (contact: Mr. Sohei Katori) and Professor Shigeyuki Izumiyama, a Specially Appointed Professor at Shinshu University.Continuous tracking of the location data from Japanese deer fitted with LoggLaw G2C devices via Animal Portal revealed that, contrary to the previously held assumption that “deer move to high-altitude areas only in summer and descend to lower elevations in winter,” the animals remained in the Kamikochi forest zone at elevations exceeding 1,600 m throughout the winter.

-Furthermore, since the tracked individual was a pregnant female, this suggests the possibility of successful reproduction in the Kamikochi area, highlighting the growing need for impact assessments on alpine ecosystems and scientific wildlife management.
+Furthermore, since the tracked individual was a pregnant female, this suggests the possibility that reproduction is occurring in the Kamikochi area, highlighting the growing need for an assessment of the impact on the alpine ecosystem and for scientific wildlife management.

 夏季(2025年8月)と冬季(2026年1月)の行動圏(95%)とコアエリア(50%)の比較

-Comparison of activity ranges using Kernel Density Estimation (KDE).
+Comparison of activity ranges over different periods using kernel density estimation (KDE).
 Orange indicates the summer range (August 1–15, 2025), and blue indicates the winter range (January 15–31, 2026).
 It can be seen that the core area remains within the high-altitude forest zone even during winter.

 Products and Services Used